celerity/celerity-runtime/docs/installation.md

 be required if you installed SYCL in a non-standard location.
 See the [CMake documentation](https://cmake.org/documentation/) as well as the documentation for your SYCL implementation for more information on the other parameters.

-> We currently recommend using the [Ninja build
-> system](https://ninja-build.org/) for building hipSYCL-based projects due
-> to some issues with dependency tracking that CMake has with Unix Makefiles.

 Celerity comes with several example applications that are built by default.
 If you don't want to build examples, provide `-DCELERITY_BUILD_EXAMPLES=0` as